-For many years, the Freshman Dean’s Office has assigned readings to incoming first-year students and organized conversations with faculty and administrators during Opening Days to address important questions raised in the texts.
+For many years, the Dean of Students Office has assigned readings to incoming first-year students and organized conversations with faculty and administrators during Opening Days to address important questions raised in the texts.

 The goals of Community Conversations are to:

 - Consider what’s important to you about your identity and your community as you transition from home to Harvard;

 - Examine your assumptions and learn about your peers’ diverse identities and perspectives;

 - Begin to develop a sense of shared responsibility for upholding a compassionate and respectful community; and,

 - Engage in conversations that may be challenging or unfamiliar.

 Students do the following to prepare for Community Conversations: